Socio-technical Smart Grid Optimization via Decentralized Charge Control of Electric Vehicles: Local and Autonomous Operational Planning

 \subsection{An overview}

-This paper introduces the concept of local operational planning of EVs as the means to meet system-wide objectives of power grids.
-The motivation here is that if adjustments in power demand can be pre-computed and scheduled, operational uncertainties are minimized and more effective regulatory actions can be applied under several operational scenarios, \eg failures of power generators, price peaks, weather events influencing the availability of renewable energy resources, etc. Planning is well-established approach in literature~\cite{Georgeff1988,DeWeerdt2005,Konolige1980} and in several related real-world application domains~\cite{Barbati2012,Pournaras2013b,pournaras2014decentralized,Pournaras2014}.
+This paper introduces a new concept of local and autonomous operational planning of electric vehicles as the means to meet system-wide objectives of Smart Grids.
+The motivation here is that if adjustments in power demand can be pre-computed and scheduled, operational uncertainties are minimized and more effective regulatory actions can be applied under several operational scenarios, \eg failures of power generators, price peaks, weather events influencing the availability of renewable energy resources, etc. Planning is a well-established approach in literature~\cite{Georgeff1988,DeWeerdt2005,Konolige1980,Maliah2017} and in several related real-world application domains~\cite{Pilgerstorfer2017,Pournaras2018,Barbati2012,Pournaras2017}.

-The proposed technical concept concerns a multi-agent system for decentralized operational planning of EVs.
-Each EV runs software that can autonomously generates a number of possible operational plans that schedule the power consumption of the vehicle when charging from the power grid.
-Usually this happens when the EV is parked at home or at work.
-Each plan may cause a varied level of driver discomfort measured empirically by the likelihood of the plan to be interrupted by, for example, an unintended traveling event.
-Agents make coordinated selections of a plan to execute in order to collectively improve the robustness of the Smart Grid, while driver discomfort can be measured and self-regulated.
+Each vehicle is equipped with a software agent that can autonomously generate a number of \emph{possible charging plans} that determine how the vehicle is charged and draws power from the Smart Grid.
+Each plan may cause a varied level of driver's discomfort measured empirically via the likelihood of the plan to be violated by, for example, an unexpected traveling event.
+Agents make coordinated selections of a plan to execute such that they collectively accomplish a system-wide Smart Grid objective, while driver's discomfort is measured and self-regulated.